apache/infrastructure-website/content/pages/qbot.md

 The Infrastructure team's **Qbot** is a Slack assistant that can simplify both important and frivolous tasks on Slack channels in the `the-asf` workspace.
 It can support requests in channels for PMCs, ASF committees, the ASF Board and `asfmembers`.

-The name references the tool-maker who provides weapons and gadgets for Agent 007 in the James Bond movies.
+The name references the tool-maker 'Q', who provides weapons and gadgets for Agent 007 in the James Bond movies.

 ## What Qbot can do
 Qbot has an evolving set of functions: